 Hodel has a master of library science degree from Catholic University of America and a bachelor of arts in political science and economics from the University of Wisconsin, Madison.
-She is the mother of two grown children, a very active two year old grandson.
+She is the mother of two grown children, and two very young grandsons.
 During her free time, she enjoys travel, golf and photography.

 Assistant Library Director & Head of Technical Services